colin4554/cs4400-project/instructions.md

 4. Add the IAM role to the Neptune Cluster
 5. Create Amazon S3 VPC Endpoint in the same VPC as DB

-*Too long to add all config and code, step by step tnstructions here: https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-tutorial-IAM.html
+*Too long to add all config and code, step by step instructions here: https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-tutorial-IAM.html

-6. After configuring the IAM role adn the S3 bucket use the notebook to load
+6. After configuring the IAM role and the S3 bucket use the notebook to load
 7. Go back to Neptune, Click on the notebook that was created
 8. Click actions -> Open Jupyter -> Neptune -> New -> Python 3
 9. In the Notebook, run %load